DUNE/lblpwgtools/README.md

-# DUNE Physics Working Group Tools
+# DUNE Long Baseline Physics Working Group Tools

 As of the TDR analysis (2019) this now mostly comprises just CAFAna.